irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Any <=250 damage class fully automatic weapons with silencers.
 Primary should be focused on stability, and secondary on accuracy.
 Using shield AP is not recommended, since you can flank shields relatively easily.
 Use melee exclusively against bulldozers or in a pinch.
 Any melee that can fit the total detection requirement of <25 works.
 You can use either throwables like knifes/axes/cards to conserve ammo, or use flashbangs/zapper/incendiary grenades for crowd control and to help with revives.

 Build 2 - Default (Death Wish and bellow difficutlies) https://pd2builder.netlify.app/?s=xa0010009410-5j0003Q1m0005xc&a=1&t=b&d=3
 Run and gun.
-Use grenades mostly for revives.
 Weapons with silencers can gain AP to make run and gun playstyle's natural inaccuracy from movement more forgiving.
 Keep total detection <25.
 Similar to the build above, but since damage output on DW and below difficulties is not as drastic, you can sacrifice a little bit of DPS and 10% dodge, to get much more reliable armor and armor regen.
 Weapons to use:
 Any <=250 damage class fully automatic weapons with silencers.
 Primary should be focused on stability, and secondary on accuracy.
 Using shield AP is not recommended, since you can flank shields relatively easily.
 Use melee exclusively against bulldozers or in a pinch.
 Any melee that can fit the total detection requirement of <25 works.
 You can use either throwables like knifes/axes/cards to conserve ammo, or use flashbangs/zapper/incendiary nades for crowd control and to help with revives.